lucasvolkmer/d2l-en-branch/chapter_recurrent-neural-networks/rnn-scratch.md

-# Implementation of Recurrent Neural Networks from Scratch
+# Implementation of Recurrent Neural Networks from Scratchção de Redes Neurais Recorrentes do Zero
 :label:`sec_rnn_scratch`

 In this section we will implement an RNN